-All works are restricted to a 1.26 km stretch of made-ground on the M9 carriageway surface, with only 'like-for-like' replacement of road surface being undertaken.
-There are also no earthworks associated with the scheme, the scheme does not require permanent (or temporary) land-take, accommodation works, site clearance or locally gained resources, and there is no requirement to import topsoil.
+All works are restricted to a 0.52 km stretch of made-ground on the M8 carriageway surface, with only 'like-for-like' replacement of road surface being undertaken.
+There are also no earthworks or vegetation clearance associated with the scheme, the scheme does not require permanent (or temporary) land-take, accommodation works, site clearance or locally gained resources, and there is no requirement to import topsoil.
 As such, the works will not involve any physical altering or removal of habitat or result in habitat fragmentation, and there is limited potential to spread or introduce INNS, invasive native perennials, or injurious flowering plant species.

+The invasive native perennial rosebay willowherb is recorded within the grassed verge at the scheme location.
+However, if rosebay willowherb (or any other invasive or injurious plant species) is present within the works corridor, the plant will be controlled/treated by cultural methods and/or chemical weed control as per the SE Annual Landscape Management Plan.
 Considering the nature, duration, size, and scale of the scheme, and with implementation of mitigation detailed below, the proposed work impacts on biodiversity throughout the construction period are therefore assessed to be temporary minor adverse in magnitude.